Pietro Giordani: Biography

 Born in Piacenza, Giordani originally set out to become a monk.
-But after having entered into the Benedictine convent of Saint Sixtus at Piacenza in 1797, he eventually changed his mind and abandoned the clerical vocation in favor of his only real love, literature.
-He looked with extreme favor upon Napoleon Bonaparte and the Napoleonic regime in Italy and, in 1807, he wrote a Panegyric on the Sacred Majesty of Napoleon.
-The following year he obtained the post of proto-secretary of the Academy of Fine Arts in Bologna which, however, he had to abandon in 1815: with the beginning of the Restoration he became highly suspect for his liberal, republican ideals.
+But after having entered into the Benedictine convent of Saint Sixtus at Piacenza in 1797, he eventually changed his mind and abandoned the clerical vocation in favour of his only real love, literature.
+He looked with extreme favour upon Napoleon Bonaparte and the Napoleonic regime in Italy and, in 1807, he wrote a Panegyric on the Sacred Majesty of Napoleon.
+The following year, he obtained the post of proto-secretary of the Academy of Fine Arts in Bologna, which, however, he had to abandon in 1815: with the beginning of the Restoration, he became highly suspect for his liberal, republican ideals.

-In 1816, he began his legendary epistolary exchange with Giacomo Leopardi to whom he eventually paid a visit in 1818, accompanying him, during his first travels outside of the small village of Recanati, to Macerata.
+In 1816, he began his epistolary exchange with Giacomo Leopardi to whom he eventually paid a visit in 1818, accompanying him during his first travels outside of the small village of Recanati, to Macerata.
 He continued visiting him frequently during the following years.
-Giordani encouraged and helped foster the intellectual development and the further acquisition of knowledge that led to Leopardi's eventual greatness by exposing him to different cultural environments which included the most important groups of writers and intellectuals of the times.
+Giordani encouraged and helped foster the intellectual development and the further acquisition of knowledge that led to Leopardi's eventual greatness by exposing him to different cultural environments, including an important group of writers and intellectuals of the time.
 They shared a deep and lasting affection and esteem for each other.
 So much so, that Leopardi once described Giordani as his "dear and beneficent paternal image."

 The inheritance left to him by his father in 1817 assured Giordani's economic independence and, as a consequence, also ensured him a great deal of intellectual independence.
 In February 1817, Giacomo Leopardi sent three copies of his own personal translation of the Virgilian Aeneid to Angelo Mai, Vincenzo Monti and Pietro Giordani, the leading exponents of Italian classicism.
-While the first two confined themselves to a polite reply, the Piacentine author immediately made himself available for interview.
+While the first two confined themselves to a polite reply, the Piacentine author immediately made himself available for an interview.
 Giordani encouraged and fostered the Recanatese's acquaintance in cultural circles, and the two had great esteem and affection for each other: the young poet called him "dear and good fatherly image" (from verse 83 of Canto XV of Dante's Inferno).